Guitar-Sound-Processing/GSP/gsp_daisy/Commands.md

 ### Octave:

-Double the signal frequency and mixes with the input
+Doubles the signal frequency and mixes with the input

 	oct [([+][]c)] s mixer gain
 		mixer 		– Mixer